bootgly/bootgly_docs/src/pages/manual/Bootgly/basic/directory_structure.overview.en-US.md

 Resource folders must start with a lowercase letter and are well known in any programming project.
 In Bootgly these folders have simply been "formalized"!

-These resource folders are used to store resources standardized by some "Resource" class, for example, a class called "Scripts" could standardize a "scripts/" folder that will serve to store Bootgly scripts.
-A class called "Tests" could formalize a resource folder called "tests/" that will serve to store the test files for Bootgly, and so on!
+"These resource folders are used to store standardized resources by the `Resources` interface found in the `ABI` interface.
+For example, a class called 'Scripts' may standardize a 'scripts/' folder that will be used to store Bootgly scripts.
+A class called 'Tests' may formalize a resource folder called 'tests/' to store files for testing in Bootgly, and so on!"

 The `projects/` folder will be used by developer users to store their projects developed from Bootgly such as APIs, Apps, etc. This folder should only be created in the root folder.